albar965/littlenavmap-manual/en/WEATHER.md

 * `Station`: The airport has a weather station.
 This is the most precise weather indication.
 * `Nearest`: The clicked airport has no weather station and the nearest weather was fetched.
 The ident of the nearest station is shown in the METAR and on the decoded weather tab.
 Note that the nearest weather station is not necessarily an airport.
-* `Interpolated`: The weather is interpolated by the flight simulator using the three nearest stations.
+* `Interpolated` \(Not for X-Plane\): The weather is interpolated by the flight simulator using the three nearest stations.
 This is usually the only option available on airports that are far away from the user aircraft.
 The ident of the clicked airport is used in the METAR report for this kind of weather report.
-Not for X-Plane.

-`Nearest` and `Interpolated` are always shown together if `Station` is not available.

 The flight simulator weather is updated every 15 seconds to catch changes in the weather theme.